sivann/kafkatop/README.md

 -   **Anonymization Mode:** Anonymize topic and group names when sharing your screen or logs.
 -   **Metadata Reporting:** Export an overview of consumer and topic metadata (topics, partitions, ISR, leaders) in JSON.

+# Installing
+You may download the multi-platform pex file from [releases](https://github.com/sivann/kafkatop/releases).
+It is an one-file executable, compatible with x86_64 which just needs one of python 3.9-3.13 in your path.

 ## Quick Start